 But even this is not the end of the story.
-Related patterns can be combined in either a pattern catalog [Bus] or in a system of patterns [Fow].
+Related patterns can be combined in either a pattern catalog [3] or in a system of patterns [7].

 A third possibility is to relate several patterns within a common problem space, the result of which is a language of patterns that provides a resource for solving complex problems.
-The goal of the project described in this paper is to form pedagogical pattern languages for teaching.
+The goal of the Pedagogical Patterns Project is to create pedagogical pattern languages for teaching.
 This will provide instructors with the ability to share their effective teaching techniques in a common format, to document relationships between the techniques and to form powerful tools known as pattern languages.